Skip to main content

 Fraud DetailsA set of key-value pairs you can attach to a charge giving information about its riskiness.

 Transfer GroupA string that identifies this transaction as part of a group.
+Used with Stripe Connect to associate related charges, transfers, and refunds.

 Update Checkout Session

-Update a Stripe Checkout Session
+Update an existing Stripe Checkout session.

 InputCommentsDefault